LycusCoder/NorexProject/docs/guides/PHASE_3_COMPLETE.md

 ---

-**NourProject Phase 3 - Refined, Professional, Ready to Launch!** 🚀
+**NorexProject Phase 3 - Refined, Professional, Ready to Launch!** 🚀

 *Powerful like Laragon, Cross-platform like Docker, Beautiful by Design!*